psurukuc/psurukuc.github.io/_pages/research_projects.md

 horizontal: false
 ---

 My research interests lie in the intersection of particle and nuclear physics with a focus on neutrinos.
+I am interested in understanding the fundmental properties of neutrinos including their mass, how they acquires their mass and whether there are other undiscovered neutrino flavors.
 <div class="projects">
   {% if site.enable_project_categories and page.display_categories %}
   <!-- Display categorized projects -->